 Play around, have fun and find which coffee brewing method tastes best for you.

-- Pour-Over Coffee: Pour over coffee is a very meditative experience and similar to drip coffee.
+- Pour-Over Coffee: Pour-over coffee is a very meditative experience and similar to drip coffee.
 Pour over coffee can be considered as manual drip coffee.
-You have full control over the water temperature, brewing time, speed in which the water is poured.
+You have full control over the water temperature, brewing time, and speed in which the water is poured.
 It is a great brewing method that is good for casual coffee drinkers and those looking to improve their coffee skills.
 No expensive equipment is needed.

 - Drip: Drip coffee is great and most kitchens have one.
 All you need is your machine, coffee grounds and the actual drip coffee maker.
 The machine does the work for you.
 Your coffee taste will change based on what filter you are using.
-A metal filter will produce a bolder coffee, a paper filter will produce a clean, crisp taste.
+A metal filter will produce bolder coffee; a paper filter will produce a clean, crisp taste.
 A cotton filter will produce a taste that is in between the two.

 - French Press: Full disclosure – this is my preferred brewing method for single origin and specialty coffee beans.
 This brewing method gives you full control of all the variables connected to brewing a cup of coffee.

-- Cold Brew: A brewing method that requires very few, if any equipment.
+- Cold Brew: A brewing method that requires very few, if any, equipment.
 Use water as cold as you possibly can, almost freezing, to draw out the low flavor compounds.
 Store the brew in your fridge while you are brewing.
 You will get a very delicious, smooth tasting coffee.

 - Espresso: This brewing method uses very fine powder like coffee beans.
 Packed and compressed, tamped.
 The pressure and freshness of the coffee beans produces the thick rich creama.
 Brew time is quick 25 to 30 seconds.
 Freshest coffee is best.

 This is totally optional.
 Drinking coffee sugar-free is not something I’d have ever imagined that I would be drinking coffee sugar-free.